GenomicsAotearoa/hts_workshop_mpi/docs/level2/11_shell_manipulation.md

 Each of these tools applies a specific compression algorithm to your file contents to create a smaller, less readable, verison of the file.
 There is no particular preference to use either of these tools on NeSI other than the fact that the `zip` format is used on Windows devices and may be your default compression tool if you are uploading or downloading compressed files to and from NeSI.
 Alternatively, if you are sourcing files from online the `gzip` compression standard is very popular and you may find that you need to use this tool for reference files you download from resources such as the NCBI Sequence Read Archive.

+!!! note "Note"

->Note: The file encoding schema used by `gzip` is not compatible with the `zip` standard used by default on your Windows device.
+    The file encoding schema used by `gzip` is not compatible with the `zip` standard used by default on your Windows device.
 If you are uploading compressed file contents from your work computer you may need to use the `zip` and `unzip` tools to compress and extract these files instead of `gzip`.

 Navigate to the `file_compression/` folder for this set of exercises.